RacingTadpole/twenty-questions/docs/lessons/006-game-loop-ideas.md

 ```

 See if you can trace through in your mind how the questions and answers are linked.
-It's just like a choose your own adventure!

 Notice what we did when there are no more questions to ask - we just left off the last two numbers.